Morpheus636/linux-636/README.md

 - Sign into VSCode using your Microsoft account and enable sync.
 - Sign into PyCharm with your jetbrains account.

-# Scripts
+## Scripts/Modules
-## setup.sh
+### setup.sh
 The only script which should be run manually.

 This runs all the other scripts.

 It should be run with sudo, and passed a username as the first argument.

-## install-apps.sh
+### install-apps.sh
 Installs the following.
 It also installs other dependencies (both explicitly and implicitly through apt) which may not be listed here.

+Individual functions from this script can be `source`d to use them individually.
+See the documenation at the top of the file for more information on this.
-### Apps
+#### Apps
 - Git
 - Curl
 - Wget